 AI-LLM-ML-CS-Quant-Overview

-Overview notes on AI/LLM, Machine Learning, Computer Science, Quant Finance
+Overview of AI/LLM, Machine Learning, Computer Science, and Quantitative Finance industry trends.

 AI-LLM-ML-CS-Quant-Overview is a repository providing overview notes on AI, Large Language Models (LLM), Machine Learning (ML), Computer Science (CS), and Quantitative Finance.
 It covers various topics such as LangGraph & Cursor AI, DeepSeek, MoE (Mixture of Experts), NVIDIA GTC, LLM Essentials, System Design, Computer Systems, Big Data and AI in Finance, Econometrics and Statistics Conference, C++ Design Patterns and Derivatives Pricing, High-Frequency Finance, Machine Learning for Algorithmic Trading, Stochastic Volatility Modeling, Quant Job Interview Questions, Distributed Systems, Language Models, Designing Machine Learning Systems, Designing Data-Intensive Applications (DDIA), Distributed Machine Learning, and The Elements of Quantitative Investing.